pmagdon/cloud_detection/docs/source/introduction.rst

 A convenient cloud detection method for these conditions can be found in the literature.
 [HHVD10]_ develops a multi-temporal cloud detection algorithm on a pixel basis which makes use of a threshold on the reflectance temporal variation in the blue band to distinguish clouds from the surface.
 Two other tests are additionally run to assure a correct cloud identification, one of them using the reflectance values of the red band.
-The method uses a time series to compare the current pixel value with a clear sky reference value from a previous image [LyWF08]_.
+The method uses a time-series to compare the current pixel value with a clear sky reference value from a previous image [LyWF08]_.
 Multi-temporal cloud detection algorithms rely on the hypothesis that the reflectance of an area stays relatively stable in time in cloud-free conditions, while in presence of clouds, the reflectance values highly increase [ZCWH12]_.

-The satellite RapidEye includes the blue and the red spectral bands, has a high temporal resolution which allows the creation of a time series and a high spatial resolution which makes it adequate for a pixel by pixel analysis (See :ref:`Data-sets`).
+The satellite RapidEye includes the blue and the red spectral bands, has a high temporal resolution which allows the creation of a time-series and a high spatial resolution which makes it adequate for a pixel by pixel analysis (see :ref:`Data-sets`).
 Taking this into account, the multi-temporal cloud detection algorithm [HHVD10]_ represents a possibility to identify clouds in images of RapidEye.
 The objective of this project is the implementation and adaptation of this algorithm using the programming language Python.